 Apple Rusts – The rust that affects apple trees is commonly called cedar apple rust, but it can be found in one of three different forms of rust fungus.
 These apple rusts are cedar-apple rust, cedar-hawthorn rust and cedar-quince rust.
 Cedar-apple rust is the most common.
 Rust will commonly appear as yellow-orange spots on the leaves, branches and fruit of the apple tree.

 Collar Rot – Collar rot is a particularly bad apple tree problem.
 Initially, it will cause stunted or delayed growth and blossoming, yellowing leaves and leaf drop.
-Eventually a canker (dying area) will appear at the base of the tree and eventually grow to girdle and kill the tree.
+Eventually a canker (dying area) will appear at the base of the tree, girdling and killing the tree.

 Flyspeck – Like sooty blotch, flyspeck also does not harm the apple tree and only causes cosmetic damage to the fruit.
 Flyspeck will appear as groups of small black dots on the fruit of the tree.

-Fire Blight – One of the more devastating of the apple tree diseases, fire blight is a bacterial disease that affects all parts of the tree and can lead to death.
-Symptoms of fire blight include die back of branches, leaves and blossoms and depressed areas on the bark that will be discolored and are in fact areas of the branches that are dying.
+Fire Blight – One of the more devastating of the apple tree diseases, fire blight is a bacterial disease that affects all parts of the tree and can lead to death of the tree.
+Symptoms of fire blight include die back of branches, leaves and blossoms and depressed areas on the bark that will be discolored and are, in fact, areas of the branches that are dying.